ToolTimer/tool_timer/README.md

 Tool Timer
 ===================
 web-based tool usage timer for maker space. server implemented in flask python web framework.
 Primarily intended to run on a raspberry pi with a relay board controlling the tool, it can also run on a pc with a USB Relay.

-It uses the flask web framework
+It uses the flask web framework.
+It was inteded for the laser cutter at the Nova Labs Makerspace in Reston VA.

+## What it does
+It asks the user for membership level (which determines pricing) User Starts Tool, It keeps track of the time used
+User Stops Tool.
+User can then click on a link which take them to their Nova Labs accounting page where they can make the payment

 ![](https://github.com/cogwheelcircuitworks/tool_timer/blob/master/doc/capture1.png "Logo Title Text 1")